mrshll1001/ocds-sample-frameworks-data/README.md

 > Note: This is a new contracting process where the buyer is known and the suppliers will be determined by the award block.
 Therefore the schema changes made by [Multiple Buyers - Contract Level Extension](https://extensions.open-contracting.org/en/extensions/contract_buyer/master/) and [Contract Suppliers Extension](https://extensions.open-contracting.org/en/extensions/contract_suppliers/master/) that apply to the Contract block may not be necessary for mini-competitions.

-Following the previous sample of the Glasgow City framework agreement; after making their Direct Call-Offs Glasgow City hold a mini-competition between suppliers on the framework.
+Following the previous sample of the Glasgow City framework agreement; after making their direct call-offs Glasgow City hold a mini-competition between suppliers on the framework.
 A new contracting process is created with an entry in `relatedProcesses` referencing the original framework agreement:

 > **Release Metadata**
 > A release for a new contracting process is begun with the following details.